 About the Author: Julien Blanc says he was shy and anxious and terrible with people.
 He then swung in the opposite direction -which happens to most people who follow RSD– until he had another breakdown.

 That was when he was in the middle of a scandal and went on TV to be abused by the CNN anchor.

-He later found his footing again and he teaches how he transformed himself with “Transformation Mastery”.
+After that defining moment of his life, Julien found his footing again, and he now teaches what he learned with “Transformation Mastery”.

 #1.
 The 3 Phases of Transformation

 Julien introduces his program divided into three segments:

 - Awareness (be aware that you suck)